NateBaldwinDesign/fabricator/README.md

 # Fabricator + Dragoman

 > _fabricate_ - to make by assembling parts or sections.

 > _dragoman_ - a professional interpreter.

 Fabricator is a tool for building website UI toolkits - _think ["Tiny Bootstraps, for Every Client"](http://daverupert.com/2013/04/responsive-deliverables/#tiny-bootstraps-for-every-client)_

+Dragoman is a plugin for creating applications with a token-based design systems.
+Using gulp with yaml "tokens", Dragoman generates multi-platform assets for core design attributes.
+This allows you build unified & consistent applications with a core set of *cross-platform variables*

 ## Quick Start